lawrie/blackicemxbook/The_Hardware/The_Hardware.md

 ##	The Lattice ICE40 HX4K FPGA
 As the device is effectively an HX8K when programmed with the icestorm tools, the specs for that device are most relevant.
 It comes in a TQFP144 144 pin package.
 There are 48 pins available via the Pmod connectors.

-There are two PLLs and 960 Programmable Logic Blocks (PLLs) which each consist of a 4 input look-up table (4-LUT) and a 1-bit D flip-flop.
-There are 32 blocks, each of 512 bytes, giving a total of 16kb of BRAM.
+There are two PLLs and 960 Programmable Logic Blocks (PLBs) which are each a block of 16 logic cells (LCs), giving a total of 7680 LCs.
+Each logic cell consists of a 4 input look-up table (4-LUT) and a 1-bit D flip-flop.
+There are 32 BRAM blocks, each of 512 bytes, giving a total of 16KB of BRAM.

 Verilog written for other devices, provided it does not use directives specific to Xilinx or Altera or other manufacturers, will normally work on the Ice40, as long as it does not use too many resources.
 The icestorm tools report on all resources used.